Austin Riley Player Props: Braves vs. Guardians

-On Monday, Austin Riley (.444 on-base percentage in past 10 games, 106 points above season-long percentage) and the Atlanta Braves face the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
-First pitch is at 7:10 PM ET.
+The Atlanta Braves, including Austin Riley (.386 on-base percentage in past 10 games, 52 points above season-long percentage), battle starter Shane Bieber and the Cleveland Guardians at Progressive Field, Tuesday at 7:10 PM ET.

-He is looking to bounce back after a four-strikeout performance in his most recent game against the Marlins.
+He had a hitless performance in his previous game (0-for-4) against the Guardians.

 Austin Riley Game Info & Props vs. the Guardians